 Gamers who like to stream video games need something that’s powerful enough to deliver a strong connection between their internet service provider to the computer or gaming platform.
 That source of power if a router.
 Whether playing on an Xbox or computer, using WiFi or an Ethernet cable, the name of the game is speed, and a router that is specially designed to handle HD streaming and multiple devices at once is a must for anyone who plays video games.

-A router with ample QoS or Quality of Service means that it has the power to deliver the high-end graphics and audio of a game to ensure that you’re playing the game the way it was designed to be experienced.
-Having a gaming router is important not just for delivering a high-quality gaming experience, it also ensures that everyone in your home is able to continue streaming video and browsing online without any interruptions.
+A gaming router with ample QoS or Quality of Service means that it has the power to deliver the high-end graphics and audio of a game to ensure that you’re playing the game the way it was designed to be experienced.
+Having the best gaming router is important not just for delivering a high-quality gaming experience, it also ensures that everyone in your home is able to continue streaming video and browsing online without any interruptions.

 Routers with Ethernet connections are ideal for gaming, with the wired connection typically delivering a faster speed for online use.
-Ideally, you want a WiFi enabled wireless router that can be connected with an Ethernet port for the computer you use for gaming, while still providing WiFi in the home for other devices.
-A WiFi enabled router also allows you to move around the home with your computer when gaming, but if you find that you’re consistently dropping the signal for your game or seeing a lag in graphics, we recommend setting up your router close to where you normally game to allow for an Ethernet connection.
+Ideally, you want a WiFi-enabled wireless router that can be connected with an Ethernet port for the computer you use for gaming, while still providing WiFi in the home for other devices.
+A WiFi-enabled router also allows you to move around the home with your computer when gaming, but if you find that you’re consistently dropping the signal for your game or seeing a lag in graphics, we recommend setting up your router close to where you normally game to allow for an Ethernet connection.